Enter Bird's Name in Search Box:

 Nesting: Three to five white coloured eggs.
 Builds its nest in trees.
 The nest is composed of leaves, twigs, moss and it is lined with fine grasses and hair.

 |B L||W W||W||Family||Latin Name|

 |4.3" 11cm||7" 17.8cm||0.3oz 8.5g||Parulidae||Oreothlypis superciliosa|

-Distribution: Found along the eastern and western mountain slopes in northern Mexico, into Central America, range map indicates this warbler keeps the same territory 12 months of the year.
-Is not reported in the Yucatan Peninsula regions.
-Has been identified in Arizona on just a few occasions, and recognized as a vagrant and a rare visitor.
-Has been reported in Texas, north of the Rio Grand River, but not confirmed.
+Distribution: Found along the eastern and western mountain slopes in northern Mexico, into Central America.
+The range map indicates this warbler keeps the same territory 12 months of the year.
+It is not reported in the Yucatan Peninsula regions.
+On just a few occasions, it has been identified in Arizona and recognized as a vagrant and a rare visitor.
+It has been reported seen but not confirmed in Texas, north of the Rio Grand River.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.